 You, the caregiver, play a very important role in your child’s dental visits.
 It is important for parents and caregivers to play a positive role and refer to the dentist and team as friendly and helpful.
 May we offer some suggestions to make your child’s visit(s) a pleasant one?

 If your child has been seen by another dentist, their first visit to our office will involve an exam by one of our pediatric dentists, a treatment plan, and a chance to get acquainted.
-If your child’s initial visit was unpleasant, please help by telling your child that we only see children, and this is a special office designed for them.
+If your child’s initial dental visit was unpleasant, please help by telling your child that we only see children, and this is a special office designed for children’s dental care.